 - 1/4 cup (2 fl. oz./60 ml) extra-virgin olive oil

 - 5 cups (40 fl. oz./1.25 l) chicken or vegetable broth

 - 2 Tbs. unsalted butter

-- 1 cup thinly sliced leeks, white and light green
+- 1 cup (3 oz./90 g) thinly sliced leeks, white and pale green parts

 Remove from the heat and stir in the chives and 2 Tbs. of the basil oil.
-Divide the risotto among warmed bowls.
-Top with the remaining 2 Tbs. basil oil, dividing evenly.
-Serve immediately.
+Divide among bowls, drizzle with more basil oil and serve immediately.
+Serves 4.

 Adapted from Williams-Sonoma One Pot of the Day, by Kate McMillan (Weldon Owen, 2012)